brunoluiz/brunoluiz.github.io/content/blog/2019/feb/prettier/index.md

 Install the required packages using `npm install husky lint-staged prettier standard`. `husky` and `lint-staged` will enable the implementation of pre-commit hooks, where prettier can be ran.

-To make Prettier compatible with StandardJS, create a file named `.prettierrc.json` with the following content, or install `prettier-standard` (easier option, but add extra dependency).
+To make Prettier compatible with StandardJS, create a file named `.prettierrc.json` with the following content, or install `prettier-standard` (easiest option, but it adds an extra dependency).

 ```json
 // .prettierrc.json